 - 1. The first step is to make sure you have the author, title, exact name of the journal, year of publication, volume, issue, pages, and the MEDLINE or PMID unique identifier number, if possible. - 2.
 Check our online Library catalog to see if we have it in print or electronically.
 If it is in print, the library's journals are generally located in one of two places.
-Titles specifically dealing with the foot/ankle are in the section located near the main desk (across from the Director's office).
 Other journals are located and alphabetically arranged by title in the left and center book stacks in the print library.
 Many of the library journals are available online through the library webpage under 'Full-Text Journals' which list them in alphabetical order.
 If you cannot find what you are looking for, ask a library staff person for assistance.
 If the article is available in one of our electronic journals, you can download a PDF version of the article to your laptop or save it as a PDF file to print. - 3.
 If the library does not have the specific journal, you may put in a request for an Inter-Library Loan.
 Please complete the InterLibrary Loan form online and fill out all requested fields on the form (especially your email address).
 Once the article is sent to us, we will email it to you.